jvandertil/blog/content/posts/2019-10-28_GuidCombSpan.md

 }
 ```

-To know if the changes are helping or hurting, benchmarks of the code are required.
+To know if the changes are helping or hurting, I needed some benchmarks of the code.
-Using the excellent [BenchmarkDotNet](https://benchmarkdotnet.org/) library we can be quite certain that we are measuring correctly.
+Using the excellent [BenchmarkDotNet](https://benchmarkdotnet.org/) library you can create these very quickly and easily, avoiding common pitfalls.

 The initial benchmark code looks like this.
 ```cs
 [MemoryDiagnoser,